minishift/minishift-addons/add-ons/debezium/README.md

 zookeeper-0             1/1       Running     0          3m
 ```

+**Note:** You might see one or two debezium builds in the above output depending on the timing of `oc get pods` command.
+In both the cases it is fine.

 ## Supported parameters
 * `DEBEZIUM_VERSION` - the verson of Debezium to be used (only released versions are supported)
 * `DEBEZIUM_PLUGIN` - which plugin should be added into the Connect cluster